 What is LANDS?

-The Land Stewardship Program (LANDS) is a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
-In their traditional roles, RSENR provides undergraduates with a high quality environmental education for the 21st century, and the SCA provides young people with meaningful conservation service experience in the professional world.
-LANDS is the merger of these two goals – a College Conservation Corps.
-LANDS crews provide on-the-ground support to land management agencies, and in exchange receive tremendous real world education, as well as a modest stipend.
+The Land Stewardship Program (LANDS) began as a unique partnership between the University of Vermont (UVM) Rubenstein School of Natural Resources (RSENR) and the Student Conservation Association (SCA).
+LANDS the merges an academic education with in the field conservation work creating what we call a – a College Conservation Corps.
+LANDS crews provide on-the-ground support to land management organizations and agencies, and in exchange receive tremendous real world education.
 In other words, LANDS is service-learning to address today’s conservation needs.
 The name LANDS is a creative amalgamation of the words Land and Stewardship.

 What kinds of programs does LANDS offer?

 The LANDS Program started in 2007 with a Summer Internship Program with option of taking internship credits.
 Started in the Fall of 2014, LANDS is offering a Semester Program in Vermont through the University of Vermont, Rubenstein School of Environment and Natural Resources.
-This program offers both the same type of hands on training and work experiences that are the hallmark of the Summer Internship Program.
+This program offers both the same type of hands on training and work experiences that are the hallmark of the Summer Program.
 In addition, university credits needed for graduation for many majors are combined in this longer semester program.
-Finally, through the continuing partnership with the Student Conservation Association, training in skills such as Wildernes First Aid are included in the program.
-Use in the links to the left to learn more about these programs.
+In addition, training in skills such as Wildernes First Aid are included in the program.
+Use the links to the left to learn more about these programs.

 What do LANDS crews do?